megamsys/docs/source/design_and_installation/building_your_paas/megaminternals.rst

 Standards
 ==========

-Our declarative specifiation will be compliant with :
+Our declarative specification will be compliant with :

 `TOSCA(Topology for orchestration of cloud applications) <http://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.0/TOSCA-Simple-Profile-YAML-v1.0.html>`_
     We found that TOSCA wasn't API friendly.
 Its use case was more fit for a Command Line(CLI) will be compliant to TOSCA.